• Play the sound file

 Sorry, conservative fans, friends, and colleagues.
 We're already socialized; and until the U.S. electorate is willing to let the indigent sick die for want of care — which is to say, until the Earth crashes into the Sun — we shall remain so.
 We're just arguing about the price — the price in public money, in efficiency, and in liberty.

 Let's corral the beast as best we can, and leave as much space for private choice as we can outside the corral.

-04 — SCOTUS rules on Arizona's SB 1070.
+04 — SCOTUS rules on Arizona's immigration law.
 The other big Supreme Court decision of the week concerned Arizona's state law permitting state law enforcement and courts to assist the U.S. authorities in curbing illegal immigration.

 There were a lot of mixed feelings about this ruling among conservatives.
 The consensus was that it was a defeat for our side — for the side, I mean, that wants a rational immigration policy, with strict controls over who gets to settle in our country.